List of accolades received by Marvel Cinematic Universe films

 The Marvel Cinematic Universe (MCU) is an American media franchise and shared universe centered on a series of superhero films, independently produced by Marvel Studios and based on characters that appear in American comic books published by Marvel Comics.
 The franchise also includes comic books, short films, television series, and digital series.
 The shared universe, much like the original Marvel Universe in comic books, was established by crossing over common plot elements, settings, cast, and characters.

-Of the various science fiction awards, the Saturn Awards is the most frequent award for the Marvel Cinematic Universe; in 16 years, MCU films have been nominated for 180 Saturn Awards (winning 43): 8 nominations for Iron Man (winning three), 1 nomination for The Incredible Hulk, 4 nominations for Iron Man 2, 4 nominations for Thor (winning one), 7 nominations for Captain America: The First Avenger, 6 nominations for The Avengers (winning four), 5 nominations for Iron Man 3 (winning three), 5 nominations for Thor: The Dark World, 11 nominations for Captain America: The Winter Soldier, 9 nominations for Guardians of the Galaxy (winning four), 4 nominations for Avengers: Age of Ultron (winning one), 6 nominations for Ant-Man (winning one), 8 nominations for Captain America: Civil War (winning one), 10 nominations for Doctor Strange (winning two), 4 nominations for Guardians of the Galaxy Vol. 2 (winning one), 4 nominations for Spider-Man: Homecoming (winning one), 2 nominations for Thor: Ragnarok, 14 nominations for Black Panther (winning five), 2 nominations for Avengers: Infinity War (winning one), 3 nominations for Captain Marvel, 14 nominations for Avengers: Endgame (winning six), 4 nominations for Spider-Man: Far From Home (winning two), 7 nominations for Shang-Chi and the Legend of the Ten Rings (winning one), 1 nomination for Eternals, 9 nominations for Spider-Man: No Way Home (winning one), 4 nominations for Doctor Strange in the Multiverse of Madness (winning one), 3 nominations for Thor: Love and Thunder, 3 nominations for Black Panther: Wakanda Forever, 1 nomination for Ant-Man and the Wasp: Quantumania, 7 nominations for Guardians of the Galaxy Vol. 3 (winning one), and 10 nominations for Deadpool & Wolverine (winning three).
+Of the various science fiction awards, the Saturn Awards is the most frequent award for the Marvel Cinematic Universe; in 16 years, MCU films have been nominated for 192 Saturn Awards (winning 45): 8 nominations for Iron Man (winning three), 1 nomination for The Incredible Hulk, 4 nominations for Iron Man 2, 4 nominations for Thor (winning one), 7 nominations for Captain America: The First Avenger, 6 nominations for The Avengers (winning four), 5 nominations for Iron Man 3 (winning three), 5 nominations for Thor: The Dark World, 11 nominations for Captain America: The Winter Soldier, 9 nominations for Guardians of the Galaxy (winning four), 4 nominations for Avengers: Age of Ultron (winning one), 6 nominations for Ant-Man (winning one), 8 nominations for Captain America: Civil War (winning one), 10 nominations for Doctor Strange (winning two), 4 nominations for Guardians of the Galaxy Vol. 2 (winning one), 4 nominations for Spider-Man: Homecoming (winning one), 2 nominations for Thor: Ragnarok, 14 nominations for Black Panther (winning five), 2 nominations for Avengers: Infinity War (winning one), 3 nominations for Captain Marvel, 14 nominations for Avengers: Endgame (winning six), 4 nominations for Spider-Man: Far From Home (winning two), 7 nominations for Shang-Chi and the Legend of the Ten Rings (winning one), 1 nomination for Eternals, 9 nominations for Spider-Man: No Way Home (winning one), 4 nominations for Doctor Strange in the Multiverse of Madness (winning one), 3 nominations for Thor: Love and Thunder, 3 nominations for Black Panther: Wakanda Forever, 1 nomination for Ant-Man and the Wasp: Quantumania, 7 nominations for Guardians of the Galaxy Vol. 3 (winning one), 10 nominations for Deadpool & Wolverine (winning three), and 12 nominations for The Fantastic Four: First Steps (winning two).
 It also holds the record for most nominations (and second for most wins after Star Wars) for Saturn Awards for a film franchise.

 The Marvel Cinematic Universe is also distinguished by the fact that Black Panther was the first superhero film and MCU film to be nominated for an Academy Award for Best Picture and a Golden Globe Awards for Best Motion Picture.
 It is also the first MCU film to win an Academy Award.
 In addition, Iron Man was inducted into the National Film Registry in 2022.

 MCU films have also been nominated for 14 Hugo Awards, winning two for The Avengers and Guardians of the Galaxy.